ZanderCowboy/multichoice/docs/11-create-dialog-flow-for-adding-a-new-item.md

 - [X] Add `menu item` for tabs to `clear entries`
 - [X] Create Edit Page for Entries
 - [X] Add menu options to entries
+- [X] Multiple refactorings to use new decoupled files structure

 ### What needs to be done

-- [ ] Deleting tabs from the `menu` does not render correctly everytime
+- [X] Deleting tabs from the `menu` does not render correctly everytime
-- [ ] Adding new entries use data from previous entry added
+- [X] Adding new entries use data from previous entry added